masasakano/ginga_asm_basics/README.md

 ## Sub-program ##

+### asmtelemetryout ###

-`asmmkevt` outputs for the period of data where ASM-Mode is ON.
+`asmtelemetryout` outputs for the period of data where ASM-Mode is ON.
 Run `asmtelemetryout` instead to output selected columns for the entire period:

     GINGA_CHATTER=4 asmtelemetryout ../../ginga_samples/ginga_sirius_P198804280220.fits \
       ../../ginga_samples/FR880428.S0220.fits ../../ginga_samples/asmtelemetry_try06.fits \